Chemicals

 What is the current position of the chemicals industry?

-achieve 24/7 AI powered customer service
+– Achieve 24/7 AI powered customer service

-achieve proactive sales with AI based customer demand
+– Achieve proactive sales with AI based customer demand

 boost sales with data-driven R&D

-expand customer understanding and identify new markets/applications for products
+– Expand customer understanding and identify new

-utilize advanced analytics for smart maintenance and greater first-time production.
+– Utilize advanced analytics for smart maintenance and greater first-time production.

-Industry Trends & Challenges
+Chemical Industry Trends & Challenges

 Chemicals companies face a number of opportunities and threats to their businesses.
 The companies best placed to deal with a challenge will consider it as an opportunity, whilst those poorly prepared will face the challenge as a threat.
+These include:

-• circularity
+• Circularity

-• changing customer requirements
+• Changing customer requirements

-• decarbonization
+• Decarbonization

-• growth of artificial intelligence
+• Growth of artificial intelligence

-• sustainability
+• Sustainability

-• new electronics factories in China and Thailand drive growth in demand for solvents used to clean components and connectors
+• New electronics factories in China and Thailand drive growth in demand for solvents used to clean components and connectors

-• new car assembly plant in Hungary drives growth in demand for automotive paints and coatings
+• New car assembly plant in Hungary drives growth in demand for automotive paints and coatings

-• the extraction of shale oil and gas from reservoirs in the US needs chemicals to prevent the corrosion of well casings, to reduce drill-bit friction, and to kill bacteria.
+• The extraction of shale oil and gas from reservoirs in the US needs chemicals to prevent the corrosion of well casings, to reduce drill-bit friction, and to kill bacteria.

 E-learning course & Insights Platform